microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserRegisteredDevice.md

 ## Description

 The `Get-EntraBetaUserRegisteredDevice` cmdlet gets devices registered by a user in Microsoft Entra ID.
-Specify the `ObjectId` parameter to get a specific user registered devices.

 ## Examples